puneet29/jekyll-practice/README.md

     5. ```<your-own-attribute>```: You can even define your own custom front matter attribute that you can refer to in the layouts.

 3. We can create sub directories in _posts to keep it organised and it won't change anything in the project.

+### Creating draft posts in Jekyll

+1. All drafts are saved under ```_drafts``` folder inside the project directory.
+You might need to create this folder.

+2. By default, drafts don't show up in the served website.
+To see the drafts in served website add ```--drafts``` option to the jekyll serve command.

+3. Drafts don't have any naming convention like posts do.
+So, if you don't add the date to the file, jekyll will by default pick the last updated date for that draft.
+The title of the draft however will be picked up from the filename if not specified in the front matter.